-The MTET finds that the project has put in place sustainable systems and sufficient benefits for the local communities and that these will be sustained in the future.
-This was stated many times during the FGDs and meetings with both woreda and Zonal administration officials.
-Issues such as operation and maintenance of completed infrastructure projects seem to be considered by all woreda/kebele administrations.

-Given the considerable number of (46) new infrastructure being built, the MTET was worried as to the nature of the operational and maintenance component of the woreda budgets.
+- 40. The MTET finds that the project has put in place sustainable systems and sufficient benefits for the local communities and that these will be sustained in the future.
+This was stated many times during the FGDs and meetings with both woreda and Zonal administration officials. - 41.
+Given the considerable new infrastructure being built, the MTET was worried as to the nature of the operational and maintenance component of the woreda budgets.
 However, it was stated from Regional, Zonal as well as woreda level, that sector offices will in future cover major expenses for operations and maintenance of larger infrastructure projects (schools, health posts, vet posts, larger water points).
-It was difficult to quantify how much of the woredas budgets are allocated for this at the moment but a preliminary indication was that there is some 2-3% set aside for this purpose.
+It was difficult to quantify how much of the woredas budgets are allocated for this at the moment but a preliminary indication was that there is some 2-3% set aside for this purpose. - 42.
 Despite efforts under the project to enhance and support capacity building in the woredas, capacity is still very low at woreda level.
 Trained staff at woreda level are often moved to other jobs within the region and this can lead to some imbalances in the project woredas if not necessarily at overall regional level.
-Only between 50-70% of staff are in place in pilot woredas.
+Only between 70%-50% of staff are in place in pilot woredas.
 However, the situation in the region as a whole is characterised by critical issues such as lack of capacity viz. difficult communication, lack of an adequate number of sufficiently qualified staff, and insufficient measures taken to remedy the situation.
 On-going interventions under the PSCAP/DLDP are to some degree starting to focus on these issues of capacity building but it might seem that not many are questioning the affordability of the "full capacity" policy at woreda level that all implicitly pursue.
 This can only be questioned here as it seems that the recurrent budget already takes up more than 80% of the woreda budgets with this lack of staff capacity in mind.
-There does not appear to be any short-term solution to this problem.
+There does not appear to be any short-term solution to this problem. - 43.
 The community driven approach creates a push-pull effect to the benefit of communities and woredas in terms of accountability and transparency for resources used.
-The LDP approach has created awareness among kebele representatives of the woreda planning and budgeting system and as basically stated in all the focus group discussions, community members are alert to these issues.

-In Metemma, the MTET saw that Kokit kebele, to ensure transparency, invites local bidders to carry out various construction works by posting invitations to bidders' announcements in various localities within the kebele including Metemma town.
+The LDP approach has created awareness among kebele representatives of the woreda planning and budgeting system and as basically stated in all the focus group discussions, community members are alert to these issues. - 44.
+In Metema, the MTET saw that Kokit kebele, to ensure transparency, invites local bidders to carry out various construction works by posting invitations to bidders' announcements in various localities within the kebele including Metema town.
 With the participation of its water users, the kebele water committee frequently revises water use fees to be able to mobilize sufficient amounts of funds to cover the expenses of regular maintenance.
 To ensure accountability, the kebele regularly invites the Metema woreda Office of Finance and Planning to audit their financial transactions.
-At the time of our visit, we were able to see the kebele's audit report of 2000/01 to 2005/2006 which had been carried out by woreda staff following government regulations.
+At the time of our visit, we were able to see the kebele's audit report of 2000/01 to 2005/2006.